You are in

 WHEN CAN I CLAIM?

-The father must notify the employer in writing of the days on which he intends to take the leave, no less than five days in advance, where possible, in relation to the birth, based on the presumed date of birth, without prejudice to the more favourable conditions provided for by the collective bargaining agreement.
+The father must notify the employer in writing of the days on which he intends to take the leave, no less than five days in advance, where possible in relation to the birth, based on the presumed date of birth, without prejudice to the more favourable conditions provided for by the collective bargaining agreement.

 HOW CAN I CLAIM?

-In cases of adjustment payments, working fathers who are a private sector employee must notify the employer in writing of the days of mandatory paternity leave.
-The company information system can be used instead of written communication for requesting and managing absences.
+In cases of balancing payment, the benefit claim must not be submitted online to the Institute.
+Working fathers who are a private sector employee must notify the employer in writing of the days of mandatory paternity leave.

-Employees of public administrations always submit the claim to their employing administration..
+Employees of public administrations always submit the claim to their employing administration.

 Processing times of the decision

-The deadline to define the decision was set at 55 days by the Regulation for the definition of the terms to conclude the administrative proceedings adopted by INPS pursuant to Article 2 of Law no. 241/1990.
+The deadline to define the measure was set at 55 days by the Regulation for the definition of the terms to conclude the administrative proceedings adopted by INPS pursuant to Article 2 of Law no. 241/1990.

-The table attached to the Regulation shows both the deadlines for defining the decisions established by the Institute that are longer than the normal 30-day period, and the indication of the relative manager.
+The table attached to the Regulation shows both the deadlines for defining the measures established by the Institute that are longer than the normal 30-day period, and the indication of the relative manager.